DukeofStars/nfctools/README.md

 ## Features
  - [x] Edit fleet descriptions
- - [x] Edit liner hulls and dressings
+ - [x] Edit liner hulls and dressings (the app will stop you from creating a broken liner layout, no need to worry about putting a bridge on the wrong segment and crashing the game)
  - [x] Merge fleets together
- - [x] Support custom fleet directories
+ - [x] Supports custom saves directories (with automatic detection)
  - [x] Supports filtering fleets based on Unix shell-style patterns
- - [x] Support tagging fleets, which are visible in game with colours.
+ - [x] Supports tagging fleets, which are visible in game with colours.
 (Searching by tag is something I hope to add in the future)
  - [ ] Search through fleets
  - [ ] Edit fleet formations geometrically
+ - [ ] Apply updated missile templates to multiple fleets at once.
+ - [ ] Integrated win predictor.
+ - [ ] Saving and re-using liner hull config templates

 ## Known bugs
  - Dressing descriptions don't match moorline hull segments.